simitter/CollectMe/README.md

 ## Basic Features
  * Ignore List
  * Filters
- * Zonebased filtering of companions - data provided by Nullberri of PetJournalEnhanced
+ * Zonebased filtering of mounts and companions (data provided by Nullberri of PetJournalEnhanced)
- * LDB Plugin for missing companions in current zone
+ * LDB Plugin for missing companions and mounts in current zone
  * Source-information
  * 3D model previews
  * Tooltip on wild battle pets for missing companions